disjunction/dispace/docs/gdd/gdd_wanderer.md

  * player has the following options each "turn":
     * fly to the next or previous planet.
 If there is a mission running, there is an option to abandon it
     * send a mining mission if he has Robo-Miner(s)
-    * send an adventure mission
+    * send an adventure mission:
+       * depending on the mission you select the best lander suitable for it
+       * install the devices/weapons
+       * you get a summary what's the expected success chances and time - weaker faster lander has less chances for success, but less requires also less time
     * craft new landers or devices for your ship
+    * repair the existing landers and devices
- * after having given the orders the player may just check the Mission Progress
+ * after having given the orders the player may just check the Mission Progress from time-to-time
+    * to add some more life, there will be a text log messages appearing, e.g. "we found a strange entrance to tomb, entering it", "mission accomplished! we drive back to the landing spot"
- * as the game progresses, player obtains more landers and robo-miners, filling more of the time to manage it
+ * as the game progresses, player obtains more landers and robo-miners, requiring more of the time to manage it

 ## Technology